 GDPR – most firms will “carry a quantum of illegality into 2018”

-Hours before delegates started pouring into the Excel on Wednesday, news of the true scale of Yahoo’s 2013 breach – already the biggest data leak in history – was breaking in the US.
-The firm had admitted that hackers had accessed not one billion, but all three billion user accounts.
+Hours before delegates started pouring into the Excel on Wednesday, news of the true scale of Yahoo’s 2013 breach – already the biggest data leak in history – broke in the US.
+The firm admitted hackers had accessed not one billion, but all three billion user accounts.
 To Webroot’s director of threat research, David Kennerley, the story was eye-catching, but unsurprising.